davidsalgajim/Power_BI/README.md

-In this repositories I have some projects that has been done in Power BI
+I have some projects in these repositories that I have done in Power BI.